 5. Can Alexa Control a Nest Thermostat?

-Yes, your Amazon Alexa can be used to control a Nest Thermostat.
+Yes, Amazon's Alexa is compatible with a Nest Thermostat.
 This voice control function is also available with Nest doorbells and cameras.
-Google's own voice control technology, like Google Assistant, can be used to operate your Nest.
+And of course, you can use Google Assistant to control your Nest.

-6. Will My Nest Thermostat Function Without Wi-Fi?
+6. Can a Nest Thermostat Work Without Wi-Fi?

 7. Are You Able to Lock a Nest Thermostat?